TheMariday/marimapper/README.md

 - Logitech C920
 - Dell Lattitude 5521 built-in
 - HP Envy x360 built-in
-- If your camera works, please drop me a line so I can add it to the list!
+- If your camera works, please drop me a line, so I can add it to the list!

 </details>

-> [IMPORTANT]
-> Scripts on windows need to be appended with `.exe`

-Test LED identification by turning down the lights and holding a torch or led up to the camera This should start with few warnings, no errors and produce a **very** dark image with a single crosshair on centered on your LED.
+Test LED identification by turning down the lights and holding a torch or led up to the camera.

+This should start with few warnings, no errors and produce a **very** dark image with a single crosshair on centered on your LED.
-As long as your webcam has exposure control, this should even work in a relatively well lit room!

-> [!TIP]
-> You can append `--help` to any command to show you all argument options

 ![alt text](docs/images/camera_check.png "Camera Check window")

 > [!TIP]
-> If your camera doesn't support exposure adjustment, or the image is still too bright, try dimming the lights and playing around with the --exposure and --threshold arguments
+> If your camera doesn't support exposure adjustment, or the image is still too bright, try dimming the lights and playing around with the `--exposure` and `--threshold` arguments

 ## Step 2: Choose your backend